jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 ![My notebooks with date tabs.](../images/notebooks-with-tabs.jpg)

 **Sharing and collaboration.** I love the ease with which I can share a digital note with coworkers or migrate them to a collaborative document like Google Docs or Notion.
+Recipients can annotate and introduce their own edits, a key enabler of collaboration.

 Paper is still far too difficult to share.
 Even with ubiquitous smartphone cameras, wifi, and apps to quickly "scan" a document (I use the excellent [Office Lens](https://apps.apple.com/us/app/microsoft-office-lens-pdf-scan/id975925059)), it's still not as easy to share paper as it is digital text.